mattvenn/minecraft-pi/big_buildings/big_buildings.md

 You've already seen how to build single blocks at a time with the `setBlock` function.

-Placing one block at a time is great, but there is also a way to creat big volumes of blocks by asking Minecraft to fill in all the space in between 2 co-ordinates:
+Placing one block at a time is great, but there's also a way to creat big volumes of blocks by asking Minecraft to fill in all the space in between 2 co-ordinates:

 \ ![cuboid](cuboid2.png)